 Growing up, Joey was lucky enough to have been surrounded by many of her grandfather’s and family’s beautiful pieces of jewelry, and this exposure drives her innate passion for jewelry and has helped her grow the Manjusha by Jyotsna Singh brand.

 Joey finds inspiration from many different sources, but the colors of nature and art move her deeply.
 If she’s inspired by a piece of art, she’ll imagine how beautiful the creation would look interpreted in gemstones.
-She loves the colors of labradorite and lapis but enjoys working the most with sapphire and tourmaline.

 While she creates designs for everyday wear, Joey’s true passion is elaborate evening wear, and she believes the necklace is the most important piece of jewelry for making a statement.
 She’s seen women put on a beautiful piece of jewelry and be completely transformed by it.
 With Manjusha by Jyotsna Singh, her goal is to inspire that transformation and help women express themselves in such a way that brings their inner beauty to light.